XOP/news-scraper/README.md

 ## Development mode

-In this mode Selenium Server Check and Repository Update are skipped.
+In this mode Repository Update is skipped.

 ```
 $ npm run build